Powerful US nuclear test reactor getting rare major overhaul

 “Removing the reactor top head itself, that’s a 30-ton lift that we do, and that is a very infrequent evolution,” Vogel said, adding that will be followed by roughly three months of changing internal hardware.

-O’Kelly and Vogel said the U.S. has looked at building a new test reactor which would cost billions of dollars, but so far opted to stick with the ATR.
+O’Kelly and Vogel said the U.S. has looked at building a new test reactor that would cost billions of dollars, but so far opted to stick with the ATR.

 It’s the most powerful test reactor of its kind in the world, producing 250 megawatts at full power.
 China has a test reactor that can produce 125 megawatts, followed by a test reactor in Belgium that can produce 100 megawatts.
 The Oak Ridge National Laboratory in Tennessee has one that can produce 85 megawatts.

-Note: This story has been corrected to show that it’s the sixth core overhaul, not fifth.